This article is about the Stained Glass Windows in St Lawrence Church.

 The window shows St Lawrence, patron saint of the church, holding a book in one hand, and a pen in the other, indicating the office he held as Archdeacon of Rome and the value he placed upon Church records, even at the final cost of his life.
 The supporting lights bear the Alpha and Omega, a chalice, and the Star of David.

-The glass bears also the inscription "W Collins", father of the famous Wilkie Collins (according to John Betjeman".
-(From the Church Inventory, 1940-90).
+The Church Inventory 1940-90 says that the glass bears also the inscription "W Collins", father of the famous Wilkie Collins (according to John Betjeman)".

 After the 1814-16 rebuilding of the church, this window was originally the main east window, appropriately depicting St Lawrence - "I am the Alpha and the Omega", and surmounted by the Crescent & Star badge of Hungerford.